 Joint strength: the base metal that contains solder joints will typically be stronger than solder.
 However, failure typically occurs in solder joints if they experience stress in service.

 A higher temperature is required in brazing, making it prior to failure and if there is any, it occurs in the base metal.
-Due to the higher temperature brazing uses, metallurgical reaction and alloying are very intense than those that occur in soldering.
-In brazing joints, the joint exceed or approach the strengths of the base metals joined.
+Due to the higher temperature brazing uses, metallurgical reactions and alloying are very intense than those that occur in soldering.
+In brazing joints, the joint exceeds or approaches the strengths of the base metals joined.

 Fatigue resistance: a good brazed joint will be capable of handling the fatigue and stresses placed on the joint.
 The stresses may be by thermal cycling or mechanical shock.
 On the other hand, solder joints in similar conditions would fail, due to the low degree of alloying.

 Having to know the difference between brazing and soldering processes.
-You should have in mind that there are numbers of similarities between them.
-And the temperature differences between the two results to different behaviour when put to service.
+You should have in mind that there are a number of similarities between them.
+And the temperature differences between the two result in different behavior when put into service.

 See my recommendation on brazing